squareblob/MountAugusta/Constitution.md

 >a.
 All elected and appointed offices are subject to the approval of the citizenry, and are therefore open to immediate recall upon a passing recall vote on the official Mount Augusta subreddit.
 The title of each recall post must contain "[Recall]" along with the name and office of the person who is up for recall.
 The recall shall be open to voting for 48 hours.
 >
 >b.
 Each voter shall present either a “yes” ("Aye") or “no” ("Nay") vote as a comment on the recall thread.
-Only eligible voters as outlined in Section I, Subsection A may vote.
+Only eligible voters as outlined in Article I, Section A may vote.
 A majority of at least two-thirds (2/3rds) of all valid votes cast shall be needed for a passing recall.
 >
 >c.
 No longer than 24 hours after the end of the 48-hour voting period, a post must be submitted to the r/MtAugusta subreddit with "[Recall Result]" in its title.
 The post must contain the official tally of the votes for and against the recall and an official status of “passed” or “not passed.”